 - See prison barracks, watch a documentary film about the camps, and learn about the lives of the prisoners who were sent there

 - Explore the Wieliczka Salt Mine, another of Poland’s UNESCO World Heritage Sites

-- Go hundreds of feet underground and see spectacular salt formations like the Chapel of St Kinga
+- Go hundreds of feet underground and see spectacular salt formations like the Chapel of St. Kinga

 After pickup from the central meeting point or your hotel, start the 1.5-hour drive by minivan to Auschwitz-Birkenau, located outside the town of Oswiecim.
-During the ride, watch a documentary film about the concentration camp.
-When you arrive, meet your tour guide at the visitor center, and then proceed into the barbed-wire encampment through the gate that still reads “Arbeit macht frei" (Work sets one free).
+During the ride, watch a documentary film about the former Nazi concentration camp.
+When you arrive, meet your tour guide at the visitor center, and then proceed into the barbed-wire encampment through the gate that still reads “Arbeit macht frei" (Work sets you free).

-Established in 1940, the Auschwitz complex saw the deaths of nearly 1.5 million people, most of whom were European Jews.
+Established in 1940, the Auschwitz complex saw the deaths of more than a million people, most of whom were European Jews.
 The complex, today a UNESCO World Heritage-listed museum, comprises the Auschwitz I camp and the Birkenau (or Auschwitz II) camp with a total of about 150 buildings and 300 ruins.
 Auschwitz was only partially destroyed by fleeing Nazis when the camp was liberated, so you are able to see many of the original brick buildings as you walk around.
 Explore the exhibitions, housed in some of the prison blocks, some of which are dedicated to victims from particular countries.

 You’ll also see Birkenau, once home to 300 prison barracks and four large gas chambers.
 Most of this camp was destroyed, but you will get an idea of the vast size of the area, fenced off with watchtowers, and you can enter some of the surviving barracks.

 When your Auschwitz-Birkenau tour ends, you'll be driven back to the original meeting point.